exonomyapp/interNovel/docs/product-plan.md

 ### Decentralized Identity at the Core

-Each user's InterNovel identity is anchored to a W3C Decentralized Identifier (DID), utilizing the `did:key` method for MVP1.
-Users generate and manage their DIDs and keys within the platform using the Web Crypto API, with encrypted private keys stored securely in IndexedDB.
+Each user's InterNovel identity is anchored to a W3C Decentralized Identifier (DID), utilizing the `did:peer` method.
+Users generate and manage their DIDs and keys within the platform using the Node.js `crypto` module, with encrypted private keys stored securely.
 Authentication is based on a challenge-response mechanism.
 All creative contributions are cryptographically linked to the author's DID for immutable attribution.

 ### The "Character Travel trunk": A Novel Collaborative Paradigm